-Our 2 day Inca Trail starts idyllic by a wake-up early.
+Our 2 day Inca Trail Tour starts idyllic by a wake-up early.
 Then we are taken by our private transport to the railway station at Ollantaytambo to board a train taking us to the starting point of the 2 day trek - so called Km 104.
 Then we pass through an Inca Trail checking point and start hiking through lush vegetation of a cloud forest while greeeted by local exotic birds such as Andean guan, grey-breasted mountain tucan, etc. and since we can see various wild orchids and bromelias along the path too.
+If you prefer to connect with nature, the 2 Day Inca Trail with camping is the best option for you.

-There are many original Inca Trails in the Andes, but the most famous section, simply known as The Inca Trail, is the original route to the breathtaking ruins of Machu Picchu.
+After flying from the capital of Perú, Lima, you will arrive in Cusco to walk for four days along a path through forests and dense fog, millenary stone steps and discovering the ruins of ancient fortifications and Inca cities, and all the time enjoying majestic views.
+After 46km walking on the top of the Andes, the reward comes: the first, exciting views of Machu Picchu from Inti Punku.
+This guided route is a unique experience that will be engraved in your heart forever.
+There are many original Inca Trails in the Andes, but the most famous section, simply known as Inca Trail Tours, is the original route to the breathtaking ruins of Machu Picchu.
 Spread over 4 Days, the 44 km trail starts at kilometre 82 (as it is 82 kilometres along the railroad from Cusco) through the Andes crosses three stunning high passes and encounters many ancient archaeological sites including Wilkarakay, Phuyupatamarca and the marvelous ruins of Llactapata, Runkurakay, Sayacmarca culminating and in Machu Picchu, the famous Lost City of the Incas.
 There are few treks in the world that combine natural beatuty, history and mystery with such an awe-inspiring final destination.
 The trek is led by a local guide and supported by team of porters and cooks, leaving you with only a small day pack to carry.
 The trail can be demanding but can be completed by anyone who leads a reasonably active life - you certainly don't need to be an expert!
 The trail is not rushed and everyone is able to walk at their own pace.
 If you are in any doubt, or if you have any condition that may affect your ability to trek, we advise that you consult your doctor.

 Hiking the Inca Trail involve 5 days walk along the classic Inca Trail.
 We learn about traditional Andean culture on the four-day trek to Machu Picchu.
 The Inca Trail (Qapaq Ñan in Quechuan native language), a 50 km sector of authentical Incan stone paths that once extended from Cusco to Machu Picchu, is one of the world's signature outdoor excursions!
 Nothing beats the sensation to walk the Inca Trail that leads to the Lost City of the Incas just as the Sun casts its first golden rays over ancient stone buildings.